Welcome New Mountaineers! We are Here for You!

-Each WVU student - regardless of race, ethnicity, gender or gender identity, sex, religion, disability, socioeconomic status and sexuality - deserves respect and opportunity to live and learn in an atmosphere that allows them to reach their full potential and pursue their individual goals and dreams free of harassment or discrimination.
+Each WVU student - regardless of race, color, national origin, ancestry, age, physical or mental disability, marital or family status, pregnancy, veteran status, service in the uniformed services (as defined in state and federal law), religion, creed, sex, sexual orientation, genetic information, gender identity or gender expression - deserves respect and opportunity to live and learn in an atmosphere that allows them to reach their full potential and pursue their individual goals and dreams free of harassment or discrimination.
 Each student deserves such respect.
 Each student is expected to show such respect.
 We invite all students to partner with us to achieve this within our campus community.

 Explore our website to find resources and tools as you engage with efforts to make WVU the best it can be.
 Here are a few key links you may want to check out.

 The Division of Diversity, Equity and Inclusion seeks to provide university-wide education, support, accountability and leadership on issues relating to diversity to the campus and community.
 We engage in advocacy, policy development, consultation and evaluation to create a more inclusive campus community.
 Through our work, West Virginia University seeks to be a national leader in understanding and addressing oppression: societal inequalities that affect access to, achievement by and inclusion of marginalized people.
 We are committed to fostering a community that is safe and affirming for faculty, staff, students and campus visitors.